Andre-Yang816/Clustering4UEADP/RQ2/README.md

 - First, copy the excel table in '../Result/' to './Data'

-- Second, run the ``python Wilcoxon.py`` you will get some tables in './output/'.
+- Second, run the ``python './code/Wilcoxon.py'`` you will get some tables in './output/'.

-Actually, now we get the p-values, this is the result appended to the end of RQ2 of our paper.
+In fact, now you have the p-value, which is appended to the end of RQ2 of our paper.

-run the ``'./code/drawic.py'`` you will obtain some pictures, these plots are the results of RQ3.
+-run ``python './code/drawic.py'`` you will obtain some pictures, these plots are the results of RQ3.